 Full respect of privacy (arts.
 16 and 40 (2) (b) (vii))

 The right of a child to have his/her privacy fully respected during all stages of the proceedings reflects the right enshrined in article 16 of CRC.
 “All stages of the proceedings” includes from the initial contact with law enforcement (e.g. a request for information and identification) at least up until the final decision by a competent authority, or release from supervision, custody or deprivation of liberty, even if the child turns 18 during the course of the proceedings or release from custody.
 The rationale for the nonpublication rule, and its continuation following the child turning 18 years, is that publication causes ongoing stigmatization, which is likely to have a negative impact on his/her ability to have access to education, work, housing or to be safe.
 This means that the goals of juvenile justice to promote the child’s reintegration and assumption of a constructive role in society is seriously impeded.
 Consequently, public authorities should be most vigilant concerning press releases, articles and publications related to offences allegedly committed by persons who were children at the time of the offence, and limit them to very exceptional cases.
 They must take measures to guarantee that children are not identifiable via such releases, articles or publications.
 This should extend to all forms of social media.
-All persons who violate the right to privacy of a child in conflict with the law should be sanctioned with disciplinary and where necessary with criminal sanctions.
+All persons who violate the right to privacy of a child in conflict with the law should be sanctioned with disciplinary and, where necessary, with criminal sanctions.

 The Committee recommends that the States parties protect the identity of a person who committed a crime while still a child, with the provision that a court may make an order allowing the publication of so much information as may be necessary.
 A court should only permit such publication where it has determined, after hearing submissions that it is in the interests of justice to do so.